Adewale1010/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12-fizzbuzz.py: Python program that prints the numbers from 1 to 100 separated by a space, for multiples of three prints Fizz instead of the number and for multiples of five prints Buzz, for numbers which are multiples of both three and five prints FizzBuzz
-13-insert_number.c: C function that inserts a number into a sorted singly linked list 100-print_tebahpla.py: Python program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase
+13-insert_number.c: C function that inserts a number into a sorted singly linked list 100-print_tebahpla.py: Python program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase 101-remove_char_at.py: Python program that creates a copy of the string, removing the character at the position n